alebastr/sway-systemd/README.md

 - Running the compositor itself as a user service.
   [sway-services] already exists and does exactly that.

-- Managing sway environment.
+- Managing Sway environment.
-  It's hard, opinionated and depends on the way user starts sway, so I don't have a solution that works for everyone and is acceptable for default configuration.
-See also [#6].\
+  It's hard, opinionated and depends on the way user starts Sway, so I don't have a solution that works for everyone and is acceptable for default configuration.
+See also [#6].

-  The common solutions are `~/.profile` (if your display manager supports that), `~/.pam_environment`, or a wrapper script that sets the variables before starting sway.
+  The common solutions are `~/.profile` (if your display manager supports that) or a wrapper script that sets the variables before starting Sway.

-- Supporting multiple concurrent sway sessions for the same user.
+- Supporting multiple concurrent Sway sessions for the same user.
   It's uncommon and doing so would cause problems for which there are no easy
   solutions:

-  To make this work, we set `WAYLAND_DISPLAY` with a systemd user session.
+  As a part of the integration, we set `WAYLAND_DISPLAY` and `DISPLAY` for a systemd user session.
-  This environment variable only accurate per-session, while systemd user sessions are per-user.
+  The variables are only accurate per-session, while the systemd user sessions are per-user.
-  If the user starts a second Sway instance on the same machine, the new instance would overwrite this value, which could cause some services to break in the first session if they were to read the variable after the second session starts.
+  So if the user starts a second Sway instance on the same machine, the new instance would overwrite the variables, potentially causing some services to break for the first session.

 ## Components